2020 Big 12 Conference football season

 The 2020 Big 12 Conference football season is the 25th season of the Big 12 Conference football taking place during the 2020 NCAA Division I FBS football season.
 The season began on September 3 with non-conference play.
 Conference play began on September 19, 2020.
 The entire schedule was released on October 21, 2019.

 The 2020 season will be the ninth season for the Big 12 since the early 2010s conference realignment brought the Big 12 membership to its current form.

 As a ten-team league, the Big 12 was scheduled to play a nine-game round-robin conference schedule and each member playing three non-conference games, one of which must be against a Power Five conference foe, however, due to the COVID-19 pandemic, all power five conference games were canceled, and each team will only play one non-conference game.
 The regular season will be followed by a conference championship game between the regular-season champion and the regular season runner-up.

 The 2020 Big 12 Championship Game was played at AT&T Stadium in Arlington, Texas, on December 19, 2020, and ended with Oklahoma claiming their sixth Big 12 title in a row by defeating the Iowa State Cyclones, 27–21.

-Background

-Previous season

-In the 2019 season, Oklahoma defeated Baylor 27–20 in overtime in the conference championship.

-Six teams were invited to bowl games in the 2019 season, and the conference went 1–5 in those games.
-Oklahoma earned the #4 seed in the College Football Playoff, but fell to LSU 28–63 in the Peach Bowl.